eclab/edisyn/README.md

 I'm told that this works on Ubuntu:

-1. Install Java if you don't have them (openjdk).
+1. Install Java if you don't have it yet (openjdk probably).

 2. Download [Edisyn's jar file](https://github.com/eclab/edisyn/raw/master/jar/edisyn.jar) located in the "jar" directory.